google/WebFundamentals/src/site/monetization/ad-monetization/how-ads-work.markdown

 [cost-per-click (CPC)](https://support.google.com/adsense/answer/32725)
 and [cost-per-thousand-impressions (CPM)](https://support.google.com/adsense/answer/18196).
 ads in the same auction and lets them compete against one another.
-The auction takes place instantaneously and when it's over our system automatically picks the advertisers who are willing to pay the most.
+The auction takes place instantaneously and when it's over, the system automatically picks the advertisers who are willing to pay the most.

 Certain ad sizes have more auction pressure than others When advertisers build advertisements,